cytoscape/py4cytoscape/doc/concepts.rst

 Calling Cytoscape Apps
 ----------------------

-py4cytoscape includes operations for corresponding to functions in a number of apps delivered with Cytoscape.
+py4cytoscape includes operations corresponding to functions in a number of apps delivered with Cytoscape.
 However, there are many more App Store apps for which py4cytoscape provides no function.
 However, you can still call these apps' functions using the techniques described in the `Missing Functions`_ section.

-To find out which apps are automation-enabled, you can visit the http://apps.cytoscape.org App Store and click on the *automation* category on the left.
-At this writing, there are over 40 apps, only a few of which are delivered with Cytoscape and are listed at the end of this section.
+To find out which apps are automation-enabled, you can visit the `App Store <http://apps.cytoscape.org/>`_ and click on the *automation* category on the left.
+At this writing, there are over 40 apps, only a few of which are delivered with Cytoscape -- see the end of this section for a list.

 You can also determine whether a specific app (e.g., MCODE) is enabled for automation by viewing its App Store page